ci-bonfire/Sprint/myth/_docs_src/general/views.md

 	];
 	$this->setVar($data);

+### Overriding Module Views
+If you need to override the views of any module you can do so by creating a new view in the appropriately-named sub-folder within the `application/views` folder, which will be used instead of the one from the module.

+For example, if you want to customize the login or register views, which are located in the Auth module, you would need to create new views at:

+	application/views/auth/login.php
+	application/views/auth/register.php

 ## Variants
 Variants are different versions of a single view that must be presented at different times.
 This is most commonly done to provide customized layouts or views for mobile phones or tablets.